janvisharma/project_1340/README.md

 ```
 The user exits the program, and an output filestream is invoked to store `employeesArray` data into the file.

-#### Create a new employee
+#### Create a new employee record
 ```
 1: Create a new employee record.
 ```
 The user is prompted a series of employee attributes such as first name, last name, etc to create a new employee.
 Furthermore, our program asks the user for necessary modifications (just in case he / she has typed incorrect values) before letting the user confirm the employee creation.

 #### Search employees
 ```
 2: Search employees.
 ```
 The user is asked to search for employees based on the selection of 1 employee attribute.
 However, the `address` attribute is disabled because it is to our knowledge that searching based on long string values such as `address` is not meaningful.
-The allowed employee attributes are as follows:
+The allowed employee attributes for searching are as follows:
 ```
 1: First Name
 2: Last Name